 Is it a good choice for couples who wake each other up?

 Edge behavior.
-Sleeping near the edge is generally fine, but repeated sitting and concentrated edge load compress the perimeter more than premium hybrids.
+Sleeping near the side is generally fine, but repeated sitting puts more strain on the perimeter than we would like.